 You can also follow him on:

 Chase Emmerson is a Partner at Emmerson Holdings and is active in new acquisitions, dispositions and management of existing land holdings.
-Chase has formed several land investment partnerships, most recently in North Scottsdale, Tonopah/Buckeye, Goodyear, unincorporated Pinal County, and the City of Maricopa.
-As a licensed real estate salesperson with Emmerson Enterprises, Inc., he has also been #1 in land transactions in the Northeast Valley (based on total acres) over the past 6 years and running.
+Chase has formed several land investment partnerships, most recently in North Scottsdale, Tonopah/Buckeye, Goodyear, unincorporated Pinal County, Surprise, and the City of Maricopa.
+Recent acquisitions include Maricopa 480 ($21M+/-), Hidden Valley Ranch ($12.5M+/-) and Desert Trails ($10.25M+/-).
 Chase earned an undergraduate degree in Business with a focus on Real Estate from the University of Southern California and a master’s degree from Columbia University, where he focused on International Finance.
 Having previously worked as a Senior Consultant at a boutique management consulting and private equity firm in New York, he brings a hands-on and analytical approach to land investment.
 Chase recently served as the Treasurer for the Scottsdale Active 20/30 Foundation, benefitting local children’s charities.

 You can also follow him on: